networknt/light-doc/content/tutorial/eventuate/todo-list/hybrid-query.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 To create query side hybrid service, we are going to use light-codegen to generate the project in todo-list.
-Before generating the project, we need to create a config.json to control how generator works and a schema.json to define the service contract.
+Before generating the project, we need to create a config.json to control how the generator works and a schema.json to define the service contract.

 These two files can be found in model-config/hybrid/todo-query folder.